Caddickbrown/SApps/README.md

 It is designed to be a little random, and to not entirely make sense.
 The idea being to make the user think about how they could accomplish the task.

 "You have 9 seconds to film a painting..." for instance, could mean that you have to create a 9 second film, that you have 9 seconds to put everything together, or something else entriely.

+## C++
+Originally created as this was the first language available to me, it could be used for embedding into a physical device.

+## Python
+There are two versions of the file here.
+Both work and basically do the same thing.
+One is entirely self contained, one has a more easily updatable JSON file that can be used with it.